seqeralabs/tower-cli/USAGE.md

   A 'SHARED' workspace 'shared-workspace' added for 'my-tower-org' organization
 ```

-#### List all workspaces
+> **NOTE**: By default, a Workspace is set to private when created.

+### Listing Workspaces

-It is possible to list all the workspaces in which you are participating
+It is possible to list all the Workspaces in which you are participating

 ```console
 $ tw workspaces list

   Workspaces for abhinav user: